sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

   login would have just hindered our demo.)

 - Think about *gimmicks*, that is, things which will make your hack memorable.
-  Sometimes this is a physical thing like the Datanium Node at MHacks which had a little Arduino-controlled flag.
+  Sometimes this is something physical.
+For example, at MHacks we had a box with a little Arduino-controlled flag which popped up when an upload finished (like a mailbox).

-- Think about the tagline for your project.
+- Think of a tagline for your project.
 What would you tell a marketer your app does?
 Make sure your project actually does that (or something approximating that).

 - Think about how you can split up the work.
 It's best if you have :math:`n` fairly disjoint pieces of the project, where :math:`n` is the number of people